What's the difference between CentOS vs. Red Hat Enterprise Linux? That's what we break down in this blog.

 Many enterprises leverage Red Hat Enterprise Linux (RHEL).
 But there's a better way to use Linux in the enterprise — without the costs and complications of RHEL.
 Get our recent white paper to find out how you can get enterprise Linux at a fair price.

 CentOS is free, no matter how many systems you install or how many cores those systems have.

 Red Hat Enterprise Linux (RHEL), on the other hand, can vary between $99/year per installation (RHEL Developer Suite – Self-support) and $18,000/year per installation (RHEL for IBM System Z – Premium Support).
 There are developer subscriptions that are free but are for development only (self-support).

-To comply with open source licensing, Red Hat publishes the source code, including their in-house modifications to the CentOS git servers, so when I say it’s the same source code, it isn’t just that the package versions are the same, it is exactly the same source code (with a few caveats I’ll mention below).
+To comply with open source licensing, Red Hat publishes the source code, including their in-house modifications to the CentOS Git servers.
+So when I say it’s the same source code, it isn’t just that the package versions are the same.
+CentOS and RHEL have exactly the same source code.

 With many of the core folks who are responsible for CentOS are Red Hat employees, the developers are even the same.
 This isn’t to say that there aren’t any non-Red Hat employees working on CentOS, though.
 The CentOS community is vast!

 CentOS remains locked to the upstream RHEL source as far as bug fixes, too.
 If you open a CentOS ticket reporting an issue, unless it is particular to CentOS (which very few issues are), you’re likely to receive a response along the lines of, “Please open a RHEL ticket at bugzilla.redhat.com.
 If/when they resolve the issue, we will inherit the fix from them.”

 Branding is the major difference between RHEL and CentOS.
 Much of the work done for a CentOS release is removing the Red Hat licensing, branding, and URLs from the source code and replacing them with the CentOS equivalents.